Sasso0101/subitobot/README.md

 mkdir data
 docker compose up
 ```
-The Docker container will use the `./data` folder to store it's files (if you want to change this behavior modify the `docker-compose.yaml` file).
+The Docker container will use the `./data` folder to store its files (if you want to change this behavior modify the `docker-compose.yaml` file).

 Run the container! 🚀
 ```